STLResearch/Drone-vaildation/README.md

 This project is a Python-based tool that validates drone location data against various criteria like time discrepancies, speed limits, altitude drops, and country mismatches (based on IP and Lat/Long coordinates).
 The results of the validation are stored in a PostgreSQL database.

+Three validation criteria we discussed for the drone data quality:
+1. To check the timestamp from the drone (last observation time) vs the local timestamp on the server from the time when that drone observation was recorded -- if it is above some X value (1 minute?), we flag the data as suspicious
+2. If the country inferred from the IP of the mobile phone sending the data (you could probably use https://geo.ipify.org/docs to map IP to the country) is different from the country inferred from the lat/long coordinates in RemoteID data, it is suspicious.
+3. We calculate the theoretical speed of the drone (3D speed, not only 2D speed) between each of the observations.
+If it is higher than the maximum speed of that type of the drone as specified by that drone producer -- flag it as suspicious.
+We need to account for the situation when the drone is falling from the sky (i.e., lon/lat is not really changing, but the altitude is rapidly decreasing);, even if it is suspiciously fast, it probably should not be treated as suspicious.

 ## Features

 - **Timestamp Validation**: Compares the drone's timestamp with the server's current time and flags any significant delays.